Reading Research Group

 This research program focuses on neurophysiological indicators of reading impairment.
 There seem to be subtle differences in the way the brains of people with reading difficulties respond to sounds.
 We use electroencephalography (EEG) to examine the electrical response the brain emits when it detects a sound.
 This response, the 'event-related potential' or ERP, shows a slightly different pattern in reading impairment.
 This has the potential to contribute to the early detection of reading difficulties.
 One component of this research has been to validate a wireless gaming EEG system for research.
 Our research has been promising and using this technology we will be able to examine EEG and ERP activity in a much broader population to better characterise the brain responses in question.

-Current Projects - Part 2
+Example Projects - Part 2

 Order mttaers: A computational model of letter position coding